 That same passion took them to Armenia last summer for a project to collect stories from Syrian Armenians who fled Aleppo to escape the Syrian war.
 They wanted to humanize the refugees as individuals, rather than anonymous subjects of news reports.
 “Overall, we wanted to empower people through saving and sharing their stories,” Baghdassarian said.

-For their tech company to build a clientele list that includes National Geographic, US Bank, Gallup, and MasterCard, Ritvij Gautam ’14 and Tim Rotolo ’14 had to juggle many responsibilities.
+For their tech company to build a clientele list that includes National Geographic, TD Bank, Gallup, and MasterCard, Ritvij Gautam ’14 and Tim Rotolo ’14 had to juggle many responsibilities.

 Robert L. Emett, a member of the inaugural class of 1950 and Life Trustee of Claremont McKenna College, has agreed to give the College approximately $20 million to greatly expand programs offering loans and paid internships to students facing financial challenges.